squinkylabs/SquinkyVCV/docs/sq2.md

 ### Editing with the PC keyboard

 There are a bunch of options for moving around in pitch and time, in units of quarter notes, grid units, bars, sixty fourth notes, semitones, octaves.
 Move to next note or previous note.

 There are also lots of options for inserting notes.
 Insert half note, quarter note, eighth note, sixteenth note, grid unit.
 Automatically advance the cursor after inserting a note / or not.

 There are lots of options for shifting, stretching and transposing one or more notes by any of those units.

 Check out the [reference on keyboard commands](#Keyboard-reference)\ for more on that.

+### The two context menus

+There are two different context menus, and each has different things.
+One comes up when you right-click on the grey panel.
+The other one comes up when you right click on the note grid.
+We call the one available from the panel the **panel context menu**, and the one available from the note grid the **editor context menu**.

+The **panel context menu** is mostly the standard VCV Rack context menu.
+Seq++ adds:

+* A link to the manual
+* The "hookup clock" command
+* Enable remote editing (for use with 4X4)
+* Load MIDI file
+* Save MIDI file

+The **editor context menu** contains:

+* Grid settings sub-menu
+* Snap to grid on/off
+* Snap duration to grid
+* Audition on/off
+* Articulation sub-menu
+* Loop subrange on/off
+* Insert note command
+* Set end point (where the sequence ends)
+* Finally, all the various xforms (transforms)

 ### Simple examples